rahulodedra30/MLOps-TA/lab3/readme.md

 ![](https://github.com/rahulodedra30/MLOps-TA/blob/main/lab3/Images/JupyterLab.png)

 ### Task 2: Containerize Training Code

+We are going to submit training job to Vertex by putting our training code in a Docker container and pushing it container to Google Container Registry.
+Using this approach, we can train a model built with any framework.

 1. create a directory
 2. Create a Dockerfile
 3. Add the necessary commands to your Dockerfile (see lab details for the complete Dockerfile content).